create-juicey-app/UltimMC-Fixed/README.md

-# UltimMC
+# UltimMC Fixed

-## This is a "cracked" version of a popular Minecraft launcher that lets you play the game without a Microsoft account
+## This is a "cracked" and fixed version of a popular Minecraft launcher that lets you play the game without a Microsoft account

-## This software is not related to MultiMC developers and provided without any warranty.
-Please don't bomb MultiMC developers if something gets wrong using this launcher

 ## Pre-built binaries

-Please check the "Release" part to have the downloads
+Please check the **"Release"** page of github to get the **pre-built binaries**

 ## How to install and use